League Bowling: Ports

 Tom Fulp, the founder and CEO of Newgrounds, ported the game to Flash in 2002.
 The port features no ball selection, a regulation mode only, fewer animations, and the different player's sprites are the same.

-Later on 2010, SNK Playmore releases the NEOGEO Station, which includes the emulation of the game and other Neo-Geo games for the PlayStation 3 and the PSP.
+Later in 2010, SNK Playmore released the NEOGEO Station, which includes the emulation of the game and other Neo Geo games for the PlayStation 3 and the PSP.

-On July 12, 2011, Virtual Console version for the Wii was released in Japan.
+In July 2011, Virtual Console version for the Wii was released in Japan.

 Easter Egg

 Nadia, from the anime Nadia: The Secret of Blue Water, can be seen cheering in the background.